 Employee engagement is vital to any organisation. but what is it and why is it so important?

 In essence, it’s an employee’s positive or negative attachment and attitude to their job.
 It impacts on their willingness to learn and ultimately on their ability to perform.
-And let’s face it employee focus and attitude from not only your back-office teams but also your front line personnel are one of the key things that enables any FM business to realise its full potential.
+And let’s face it employee focus and attitude from not only your back-office teams but also your front line personnel are one of the key things that enables any Facilities Management business to realise its full potential.

 Increase employee engagement leads to increased profits